A) Yes, we are proud to be an approved Active & Creative Kids Provider. You can claim your Kids Rebate Vouchers HERE

 Q) Am I able to watch my child’s class?

-A) We do not allow anyone to watch regular classes but instead hold Open Weeks throughout the year.
+A) We do not allow anyone to watch regular classes but instead hold Open Weeks throughout the year depending on the current Covid Restrictions

 Q) Why don’t you allow parents to watch?

-A) There are many reasons why we do not allow anyone to observe regular classes.
+A) Aside from the current Covid Pandemic, there are many other reasons why we do not allow anyone to observe regular classes.

 Two of the main reasons are stated below: